staples-sparx/clj-schema/README.md

 `(def-map-schema :loose [[:a] String])` creates a loose schema, which expects its paths to be present but does not complain about extra paths

-Map schemas can be altered to be loose or strict using `as-loose-schema` or `as-strict-schema`

 Seq and Set Validation and Introducing Constraints
 ==================================================